ShraddhaBhure/sbrestaurant/README.md

    - Deploy microservices on Azure App Service.
    - Configure Azure SQL Server, Queues, Topics, and Service Bus.
    - Update application settings for production deployment.

-## Usage

-1. Access the MVC Web Application.
-2. Browse products, add them to the cart, and place orders.
-3. Make payments securely using the integrated Stripe functionality.
-4. Receive email notifications for payment confirmation.

-## Contributing

-Contributions are welcome!
-Please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Getting Started
 Follow these steps to get the project up and running on your local machine: